-After a full year of teaching English, I spoke with Ellen about what her time in the classroom was like.
-Ellen spent the past year in a non-bilingual school, teaching English as a foreign language.
-The Spanish Ministry of Education does not require prior teaching experience or any special qualifications/degrees to teach English.
-This means that teaching at a non-bilingual school can be quite the whirlwind.
-Read on to see Ellen’s story.
+I caught up with Ellen Hietsch to ask her about her year teaching English as a foreign language in a non-bilingual school.
+Since the Spanish Ministry of Education does not require prior teaching experience or any special qualifications/degrees to teach English, teaching at a non-bilingual school can be quite the whirlwind.
+Read on to discover Ellen’s story.

-Ellen Hietsch: “It was different by the day, as I never worked with the same class twice.
-Mondays were a nice way to ease into the week, since I would work entirely with 4th ESO and both levels of Bachillerato (the older high school students).
+“It was different every day, as I never worked with the same class twice.
+Mondays were a nice way to ease into the week as I would work entirely with 4th ESO and both levels of Bachillerato (the older high school students).
 I had the same teacher for three out of four of these classes.
 She mostly wanted me to do conversational practice in groups of three or four students.
 It was a great way to get to know the students as individuals.

 With one, I had control of the class for the full period.
 The teacher would aid me with translation and discipline.
 Another had me working with one group for the entire period teaching English.
 Yet another would send various small groups of a number that he decided in the moment (the first group could be three well-behaved students while the next could be 12 of the most chaotic).
 I would then work with each group for up to 10 minutes.
 One thing that was certain each day was that I would only be working with English classes.
 My school did not have a bilingual program.
 Students did not receive English instruction in any classes outside of their mandated English classes.”

-EH: “I worked with four English teachers, one of whom was the head of the department and my official supervisor.
-I also worked with one other auxiliar, who had been at the school the year before.
+“I worked with four English teachers, one of whom was the head of the department and my official supervisor.
+I also worked with one other language assistant, who had been at the school the year before.
 I taught 16 different classes with about 20-30 students each.”

-That isn’t to say that I was completely anti-social, however!
-If a teacher reached out to me, I was always excited to have someone to talk to!
+That isn’t to say that I was completely unsociable, however!
+If a teacher reached out to me, I was always excited to talk to them!
 I am incredibly grateful for them.
 Gradually, I grew accustomed to both my job and the teachers’ lounge culture.
 I began to reach out on my own and even join conversations that sounded interesting.
-I still have a few teachers who I stay in touch with over email and Whatsapp.”
+I still have a few teachers who I stay in touch with over email and WhatsApp.”

 It was easy to form bonds with all my primero classes (ages 12-13).
 Even though the majority of them had an extremely low English level, they were all still energetic and enthusiastic just to have someone new in the classroom.
 These were the students most likely to say hi to me in the hall.
 My segundo bachillerato classes (ages 17-18) wouldn’t be as openly enthusiastic to speak with me outside the classroom, but their higher English level made it easy to get to know them during conversational lessons.
 From there, it was exciting to get to know them a bit more each week.
 I could sense their enthusiasm when they’d ask me questions in return.

 However, I didn’t have the same collaborative relationship with other teachers: as I mentioned before, many took a hands-off role with me.
-Most teachers would show me the lessons they’d want me to use shortly before the class, and then send a group of students to work with me alone.
-The language barrier between the students and me made this style especially stressful for me.
+Most would show me the lessons they’d want me to use shortly before the class, and then send a group of students to work with me alone.
+The language barrier between the students and me made this style especially stressful.
 I worried that the students weren’t getting the most out of lessons when working with me this way, so I decided to approach the English department for support.
 I just “needed to learn how to deal with it.”
 He didn’t punish the students and the situation grew worse.

 However, this backfired: one teacher in particular, Alejandro,* accused me of wanting to be “lazy.”
 His classes were the most difficult to work with in terms of student behavior.
 Eventually, I asked Alejandro for disciplinary advice, to which he responded that I just “need[ed] to learn how to deal with it.”
 He didn’t punish the students and the situation grew worse, to the point that I had to get the English department head involved.
 After that, Alejandro quit sending the problematic students for a period of time.

 This situation acted as an example of why I value forgiveness.
 A few weeks after the department head disciplined these students, they approached me with genuine apologies.
 I told them we could start with a clean slate, and after this, they were friendly in our lessons together and did the work I assigned them.
 Through every chaotic situation I found myself in, I challenged myself to remain empathetic.
 Being relatively close in age to these students, I remember how painful being a teenager could be.
-While it was no excuse for their rude behavior, I didn’t want to lose my temper on these students and potentially become another stressor for them.”
+While it was no excuse for their rude behavior, I didn’t want to l

-EH: “I had one class per day with Sara, and it was always something I looked forward to.
+“I had one class per day with Sara, and it was always something I looked forward to it.
 She is someone who I admire both as a teacher and a person.
-I can tell simply by the way that we worked together that she prioritizes the well being of her students above anything.
+I can tell simply by the way that we worked together that she prioritizes the wellbeing of her students above anything.
 I definitely had to put the most work into her classes; she expected me to create lessons that filled up the entire 50-minute class time.
 However, she was always clear about what she wanted from me and what worked best with specific groups of students.

 If something I was doing wasn’t working, she wasn’t afraid to tell me, and she was also excited to incorporate my ideas into her classroom.
 While I took on the most active teaching role when I was in the room with her, she provided support with translation and classroom management.
 I didn’t feel as if I was sinking.
 As a result, I formed the closest bonds with her classes.
 I credit her for my growth as a teacher and strengthening my self-confidence and ability to work independently.”